jlelong/LaTeX-Workshop-wiki/Compile.md

 ## External build command

 Versatile though the recipe mechanism described above may be, it may fail to match your needs when building the whole LaTeX project is done by a personal script or a Makefile.
 For this particular case, we provide an external build command mechanism, which completely bypasses the recipe machinery.
-Just define your command along with its arguments using the following two configuration variables
+Just define your command along with its arguments using the following two configuration variables.

+Note that the output of the external command is not passed to the message parser, hence no error/warning message will be displayed in the Problems pane.

 ### latex-workshop.latex.external.build.command